trento-project/wanda/guides/specification.md

   values:
     - name: expected_foo
       default: 30

   expectations:
     - name: some_expectation
       expect: facts.foo == values.expected_foo
   ```
-- If the gathered fact is plainly compared to a value, using a `value` and `expected_value` names for facts and values respectively is recommended, as it improves the meaning of the comparison.
+- If the gathered fact is compared to a value, using `value` and `expected_value` names for facts and values respectively is recommended, as it improves the meaning of the comparison.
   For example:
   ```
   facts: